-This section gives the formation and evaluation rules for arithmetic, relational, and logical expressions.
-A relational expression appears only within the context of logical expressions.
+This section gives the formation and evaluation rules for arithmetic expressions.
 An expression is formed from elements and operators.
 See 10.3 for a discussion of requirements that apply to the use of certain entities in expressions.

 6.1 Arithmetic Expressions.
 An arithmetic expression is formed with arithmetic operators and arithmetic elements.
-Both the expression and its constituent elements identify values of one of the types integer, real, double precision, or complex.
+Both the expression and its constituent elements identify values of one of the types integer or real.
 The arithmetic operators are:

 Operator Representing

-- + Addition, positive value (zero + element)
++ Addition, positive value (zero + element)

-- Subtraction, negative value (zero element)
+- Subtraction, negative value (zero - element)

-- Multiplication
+Multiplication

-- / Division
+/ Division

+Exponentiation